gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 ## FinFET's

-FinFET's are multi-fin FET's which overcome issues once MOSFET approach very small sizes (such as 22nm).
+FinFETs are multi-fin FETs which overcome issues once MOSFET approach very small sizes (such as 22nm).

-{{< figure src="/images/electronics-misc/3d-model-of-the-structure-of-a-multi-fin-finfet.png" caption="The 3D structure of a multi-fin MOSFET (FinFET)."  width="600px" >}}
+{{< img src="3d-model-of-the-structure-of-a-multi-fin-finfet.png" caption="The 3D structure of a multi-fin MOSFET (FinFET)."  width="600px" >}}

 ## Load Switching

-MOSFET's can be used for load switches, as shown on the [Load Switches page](/electronics/circuit-design/power-management/load-switches/).
+MOSFETs can be used for load switches, as shown on the [Load Switches page](/electronics/circuit-design/power-management/load-switches/).
 They can be used in a back-to-back configuration for creating AC solid-state relays (SSRs).

 ## Isolated Gate Drives